If your LinkedIn profile talks about how you’ve made president’s club, your goal attainment, or the sizes of deals you closed, you’re doing it wrong.

-Join a board of directors for a non-profit?
+Did you join a board of directors for a non-profit?
 You can flex a little here.

 There are a few key things to avoid, though:

-- DON’T include your highschool, even if you went to a fancy private academy your parents paid too much for
+- DON’T include your highschool, even if you went to a fancy private academy that your parents paid too much for

 - DON’T include fraternity or sorority volunteer experience.
 Instead, go volunteer somewhere new, then update your LinkedIn profile.